 Have you observed coral disease on the Florida Reef Tract?

-Report coral disease observations in southeast Florida (Miami-Dade, Broward, Palm Beach and Martin counties) to SEAFAN:
+Report coral disease observations anywhere in Florida to SEAFAN:

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.